Preparing Yourself for OMSCS

 These courses are taught by Georgia Tech faculty and instructional designers and are used to teach for-credit courses on campus.
 They supply the kind of fundamental CS knowledge we know is necessary to succeed in the program.

-Please note that these courses provide the bare minimum qualifications for studying computer science at the graduate level.
+Please note that these courses provide only the minimum qualifications for studying computer science at the graduate level.
 Completing them does not guarantee admission to the program; as noted above, those who do not meet the preferred qualifications are evaluated on a case-by-case basis.
-Regardless of which path you choose to improve the preparation for your application, the OMSCS Admissions Committee expects you to have completed the preparation by the time that your application is submitted.
+Specifically, these MOOCs alone are rarely sufficient for those with only a Bachelor's degree in a non-STEM field.
+Similarly, non-credit courses and curricula from other MOOC providers, bootcamp providers, etc. are rarely considered sufficient.
+Work experience and industry certifications are rarely relevant as well.

 The best way to strengthen your application is to refer to Computer Science Curricula 2013, a set of curriculum guidelines assembled by a joint task force of the Association for Computing Machinery (ACM) and IEEE Computer Society in 2013.
 Starting on page 55, you will see a listing of the ACM’s Body of Knowledge for a CS curriculum.

 Use these pages to guide your pre-application preparation.
 Find 2-4 upper-level (i.e., junior, senior, or graduate level) courses of interest that cover some of these areas and demonstrate the ability to earn a B or better in those courses.
-These may be for-academic-credit classes at community colleges, other universities, or courses delivered via university-affiliated extension schools; whether such courses are taken in-person or online is irrelevant.
-The Admissions Committee is not interested in the specific courses that you choose - it is interested in your demonstrating the ability to perform upper level computer science academic coursework.
+These may be for-credit classes at community colleges, other universities, or courses delivered via university-affiliated extension schools; whether such courses are taken in-person or online is irrelevant.
+The Admissions Committee is not interested in the specific courses that you choose; it is interested in your demonstrating the ability to perform upper level computer science academic coursework.
+Note that academic coursework means that the university is able to provide a transcript notating your performance is worthy of academic credit; this must come from the university, not a third-party intermediary or platform such as a MOOC provider.

-Other objectively-documented credentials may be considered - such as MOOCs with verified certificates and bootcamps - but it is very rare that such instructional settings are as rigorous and well-documented as for-credit classes at recognized academic institutions.
+Other objectively-documented credentials may be considered—such as MOOCs with verified certificates and bootcamps—but it is rare that such instructional settings are as rigorous and well-documented as for-credit classes at recognized academic institutions.

 Transfer credit (up to six credit hours) may be available for those that, prior to matriculating, complete graduate-level for-credit classes at regionally-accredited institutions that are not otherwise counting toward an awarded degree.